anjaligarg28/nodejs-chatbot/README.md

 # nodejs-chatbot
-a chatbot using openai, socket io in nodejs
+a chatbot using openai, socket io and express in nodejs

 How to start:

 clone this repo

 in .env file, paste your openai api key in OPENAI_API_KEY variable

 open the terminal